-The twin organizations Sustainable Bolivia and Fundacion Amazonia work hand-in-hand with the local communities to safeguard the natural heritage of the Reserve.
-The main objective is to protect the reserve from agricultural expansion and intensive livestock farming, deforestation, mining and extraction of its natural resources while supporting the local communities’ goals of improved living and economic conditions.
+The twin organizations Sustainable Bolivia and Fundacion Amazonia work hand-in-hand with local communities to safeguard the natural heritage of the Reserve.
+The main objective is to protect the area from agricultural expansion and intensive livestock farming, deforestation, mining and extraction of its natural resources while supporting the local communities’ goals of improved living and economic conditions.

 Meanwhile, nature dictates its law here.
 Both communities live in the dry and wet season and all activity must be adapted to it.
 Whether it is agriculture or tourism, the pace changes depending on the season.
 During the dry season it is possible to wander through the jungle to explore the flourishing nature of the reserve.
 It is a little more difficult during the wet season when parts of the reserve are not accessible.

 This reserve ensures the protection of nature but it also allows its observation.
 It is possible thanks to the years of work of both associations and communities to observe a multitude of animals of the Amazon in a natural and protected environment.
 It is an ideal place for the observation of the fauna (fish, birds, mammals and insects) and the flora.

 With its 11 years experience in Bolivia, Sustainable Bolivia now works directly with the local communities in the reserve.
 The projects of the association aims at setting up projects of environmental remediation and permaculture.
 This includes toilets construction, well chlorination, health and environmental education workshops and agroecology projects, to mention only a few.
 In addition, the association wants to build a place to cook and serve meals and an information point for tourists wishing to visit the reserve.